 Are you looking to introduce a new addition to your underwater paradise?
 Mollies are one of the most beloved fish in home aquariums, as these different types of Mollies Fish have beautiful coloring and peaceful dispositions.

-Whether you’re just starting with fish tanks or looking for something different, mollies make an excellent choice – there is no shortage of stunning varieties available!
+Whether you’re just starting with fish tanks or looking for something different, mollies make an excellent choice – there is no shortage of stunning molly varieties available!

 In this mollies fish types ultimate guide, we’ll be exploring 15 of the most popular types of mollies tropical fish that can bring beauty and personality into any tank.

-What Are the Different Types of Molly Fish?
+ToggleWhat Are the Different Types of Molly Fish?

 Molly Fish, scientifically known as Poecilia sphenops, is a species of freshwater fish classified in the family Poeciliidae.

-They are native to fresh and brackish waters of North and South America, including rivers and creeks of Mexico’s Yucatan Peninsula.
+Molly fish all types are native to fresh and brackish waters of North and South America, including rivers and creeks of Mexico’s Yucatan Peninsula.

-One of the most amazing types of molly fishes is the Sailfin Molly.
+One of the most amazing types of molly fishes is the Sail fin Molly.
 This type is an active swimmer that can grow up to 8 inches long when mature.

 It has an attractive orange color with black spots along its tall dorsal fin and tail for added beauty.